Skip to main content

 2 mentions Positive Neutral Negative

-The game offers good replayability, as completed puzzles are visually marked with color, allowing players to revisit them without simply seeing the finished solutions.
-This feature encourages players to engage with the puzzles multiple times.
+The game offers good replayability, as completed puzzles are visually marked, allowing players to revisit them without simply seeing the finished solutions.
+This feature encourages players to engage with the puzzles again, enhancing the overall experience.

-• “The replayability is impressive; the puzzles get colored in after you finish, so you don't just see the completed solutions of puzzles you've already solved.”
+• “Pretty good replayability as the puzzles get colored in after you finish, making it so you don't just see the finished solution of puzzles you've already completed.”

 Buy Logiart Grimoire